bhunkeler/DataScienceCoursera/Statistics/001_Introduction_to_Probability_and_Data/Readme.md

 other hand the relation between general health and the physical exercise.<br>
 <br>
 The 'health care plan' is still relatively new for lots of the US population , therefore it is interesting to see if, having a <br>
 health care plan already has an impact on the general health of the population.
-The graphic indicates that there is no explicite <br>
+The graphic indicates that there is no explicit <br>
 trend (change) to be found, but if we assume that having a health care plan also sensitizes people with regard to physical exercise<br> or nutrition, we see a clear trend that people, performing physical exercise more often tend to lead a healthier life.<br>
 Even if it seems that we might have a causal relation, I wouldn't go that far, since a lot of other factors might be influencing <br>